Bulldog noses in Hungary

 • MAV M61.001:

-stands in red, MAV striped livery in the railway history park in the 'Füsti' depot (the current name for the former Eszaki depot) in Budapest and is in working condition for occasional use by MAV Nosztalgia Ltd. on their special trains.
+stands in red, MAV striped livery in the railway history park in the 'Füsti' depot (the current name for the former Eszaki depot) in Budapest and is in working condition for occasional use by MAV Rail Tours (the former MAV Nosztalgia Ltd.) on their special trains, but it is used nowadays for infrastructure trains in Hungary on line 1.

 • MAV M61.002: